sj3/canna-third-party/sale_apply_price_update/README.rst

 ============================

 This module adds an "update" button located just before 'Total' field.
-Hitting the button will update the order line with the latest unit prices.
+Hitting the button will update the order lines (excluding delivery lines) with the latest unit prices.